mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This section describes the encapsulation of RTP packets in QUIC.

-QUIC supports two transport methods: STREAM frames {{!RFC9000}} and DATAGRAMs {{!RFC9221}}.
+QUIC supports two transport methods: QUIC streams {{!RFC9000}} and DATAGRAMs {{!RFC9221}}.
 This document specifies mappings of RTP to both transport modes.
 Senders MAY combine both modes by sending some RTP packets over the same or different QUIC streams and others in DATAGRAMs.

-{{multiplexing}} introduces a multiplexing mechanism that supports multiplexing multiple RTP sessions and RTCP. {{quic-streams}} and {{quic-datagrams}} explain the specifics of mapping RTP to QUIC STREAM frames and DATAGRAMs, respectively.
+{{multiplexing}} introduces a multiplexing mechanism that supports multiplexing multiple RTP sessions and RTCP. {{quic-streams}} and {{quic-datagrams}} explain the specifics of mapping RTP to QUIC streams and DATAGRAMs, respectively.

 ## Multiplexing {#multiplexing}

 RoQ uses flow identifiers to multiplex different RTP streams on a single QUIC connection.
 A flow identifier is a QUIC variable-length integer as described in {{Section 16 of !RFC9000}}.
-Each flow identifier is associated with a stream of RTP packets.
+Each flow identifier is associated with an RTP stream.

 In a QUIC connection using the ALPN token defined in {{alpn}}, every DATAGRAM and every QUIC stream MUST start with a flow identifier.
-An endpoint MUST NOT send any data in a DATAGRAM or STREAM frame that is not associated with the flow identifier which started the DATAGRAM or stream.
+An endpoint MUST NOT send any data in a DATAGRAM or stream that is not associated with the flow identifier which started the DATAGRAM or stream.

 RTP packets of different RTP sessions MUST use distinct flow